mmm1008fm/GameSpeedController/README.md

 - `RESET` – restore the multiplier to `1.0`

 A simple `PipeServer` implementation is provided in the launcher for sending these commands.

+## Limitations and troubleshooting

+- The injector may require administrator privileges to open the target process.
+  Security software can also block DLL injection.
+If injection fails, check the debug output for a Win32 error code.
+- The time multiplier is clamped to a maximum of `10.0` to avoid extreme timer values that could destabilize applications.
+- This repository does not yet include a fully configured test environment.
+A small MSTest project is provided as a starting point, but building it requires the .NET SDK.